Assam Despatch 3:

 We visit a monastery at Auniati with an eclectic museum, then attend a dance performance at Kamalabari monastery, before cruising across to Neamati Ghat on the opposite bank.
 In the afternoon, visit a nearby village.

-We visit Horu Charai tea estate this morning and witness all the processes of tea production.
+We visit Horu Charai tea estate, in the outskirts of Jorhat, this morning and witness all the processes of tea production.
 (Note: the factory is inoperative between December and mid-March.)
 Later, drive for about an hour to Sibsagar, the one-time capital of the Ahom kings of Assam.

 Shan by origin but converts to Hinduism, the Ahoms ruled Assam for some 700 years until the 1820s.
 Their culture and architecture is a strange and delightful amalgam of India and Southeast Asia.
 We shall see temples with stupa-like profiles and palaces of distinctive form.
 For the record book, the temple tank here is believed to be the world’s largest hand-excavated reservoir.
-Return to your ship, which will have cruised up to Dikhou Mukh close to Sibsagar.
-(Dependent on river conditions, the last night may be spent at Neamati, close to Jorhat.)
+Return to your ship, which will have cruised up to Neamati Ghat, close to Jorhat.

-This morning, drive for 2 ½ hours to Dibrugarh airport, passing through this typical colonial town and major base for American flights over 'The Hump' to China in WWII.
-Alternatively, drive for around 1 ½ hours to Jorhat airport.
+This morning, drive for 4 ½ hours to Dibrugarh airport, passing through this typical colonial town and major base for American flights over 'The Hump' to China in WWII.
+Alternatively, drive for around 1 ½ hours to Jorhat airport and depart.

 This itinerary, including the cruise and approximate driving durations, is subject to river and weather conditions.
 Kaziranga National Park comprises low-lying grassland, which may not be visitable when the river is at or near flood level.

-The 'Brahmaputra Taster' cruise is offered in the Boutique Expedition cruising style.
+The 'Brahmaputra Taster' cruise is offered in the Boutique & Active Expedition cruising styles.

 BOUTIQUE EXPEDITION CRUISING